vihaan-goyal/FBLA-App/README.md

-# PetLife
+# 🐾 PetLife

-## Overview
+## 📖 Overview

-PetLife is a Java-based interactive program that simulates caring for a digital pet while managing the financial responsibilities of pet ownership.
+**PetLife** is a Java-based interactive program that simulates caring for a digital pet while managing the financial responsibilities of pet ownership.

 The game combines a **2D exploration environment** with a **virtual pet care system** where players complete tasks, earn money, purchase supplies, and improve their pet’s wellbeing.